-Organizations must successfully deal with these challenges to create and maintain value, and the key to facing these challenges is a motivated, well-trained and committed workforce.
-The dynamic nature of HRM in Canada is considered within the context of current theory, research, international influences, current events, and practice (both new developments and established approaches to HRM systems).
-Numerous examples and case exercises will be introduced to illustrate how theoretical concepts of HRM are applied in practice.
+Throughout the course, the dynamic nature of compensation in Canada will be discussed within the context of current theory, research, international influences, current events, and practice (both new developments and established approaches to compensation systems).
+Numerous examples and case exercises will be introduced to illustrate how theoretical concepts of compensation are applied in practice.